Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Café SOMA in Kiso-Fukushima doesn't only serve delicious food, it is also a gallery showcasing local craftsmenship | Photo by Jennie Ryken

-What else to see and do on the Nakasendo?
+What else is there to see and do on the Nakasendo?

-• Nagano Prefecture produces almost 50% of Japan’s miso, so why not try some miso while in the region?
-Koike Koji [Google Maps location] in Kiso-Fukushima was recommended to us by a local (open daily from 0900h to 1800h).
+Nagano Prefecture produces almost 50% of Japan’s miso, so why not try some miso while in the region?
+Koike Koji [Google Maps location] in Kiso-Fukushima was recommended by a local (open daily from 09:00 to 18:00).

-• While in Kiso-Fukushima, we also tasted sake from a local brewery, Nakazen Sake Brewery [Official website, Google Maps location], which was delicious.
-Make sure you visit them (open daily from 0900h to 1700h).
+While in Kiso-Fukushima, we also tasted sake from a local brewery, Nakazen Sake Brewery [Official website, Google Maps location], which was delicious.
+Make sure you visit them (they are open daily from 09:00 to 17:00).

 If you are after locally produced souvenirs, apart from sake or miso, here are some other suggestions:

-• Narai is known for Magemono, lightweight wooden containers made from thin sheets of various local types of wood.
-Magemono have been made in Narai for over 400 years and make great lunchboxes for hikes.
+• Narai is known for Magemono, a lightweight wooden container made from thin sheets of various local types of wood.
+Magemonos have been made in Narai for over 400 years and make great lunchboxes for hikes.
 Check out Hananoya [Official website, Google Maps location], a family-owned business with two stores in Narai.

 • Or buy a wooden comb (Orokugushi) hand-made in Yabuhara from Japanese Green Alder, a 300-year-old tradition.
 There is a small workshop beside the railway line, about 400 metres past the Nakasendo turn-off that takes you below the railway line and into the mountains.